csci3320/fall2020/Interview.md

 - With separate chaining, how big does a hash table have to be to keep look up times O(1)?

 - What is rehashing?

+- What is open addressing?

+- What are the advantages of open addressing when compared to separate chaining?

+- Why is deletion more complicating with open addressing?

+- What are some options with open addressing, specifically linear probing?

+- What is linear probing?

+- What is quadratic probing?

+- What is double hashing?